 Women living with severe pain as the result of endometriosis may consider surgical options.
 These include removing the endometrial-like tissue that has grown outside the uterus.
 This kind of surgery leaves the reproductive organs intact.

 Another type of surgery, a hysterectomy, removes the uterus and possibly the ovaries and other reproductive organs.
 A hysterectomy is a “last resort” option to treat endometriosis.
 Women who don’t have a uterus can’t become pregnant.

 There are many ways you can take control of endometriosis at home.
 These techniques are designed to make the body a less friendly environment for the growth of endometrial tissue.
 They also make it easier for you to feel better by reducing pain.

 Over-the-counter pain treatment, such as the use of nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, may help you feel better temporarily.
 However, painkillers mask the symptoms of endometriosis.
 They don’t make it go away.
 Your doctor may recommend these painkillers as a way of helping you get through your life day-to-day.
 But talk to your doctor about options that don’t just mask the symptoms.

 Some women use aromatherapy, physical therapy, yoga, meditation, and other pain management techniques to help reduce the severity of endometriosis symptoms.
 As you become more in touch with your body, you’ll find the techniques that work best for you.

-Since estrogen causes endometrial tissue to grow, you can take steps to reduce your estrogen levels.
+Since estrogen causes endometrial and endometrial-like tissue to grow, you can take steps to reduce your estrogen levels.
 Regular exercise, along with avoiding alcohol and caffeine, are strategies that may help lower your estrogen levels.

 Consider a diet that doesn’t promote inflammation.
 Some current